The Do's And Don'ts Of Stretching And Exercise

 "There is not much research that suggests the benefits.
 It hasn't been proven to prevent muscle soreness and it won't help to prevent injury, either -- unless you know you have a specific injury and need to stretch for it," Fletcher said.

-The Do's And Don'ts Of Stretching And Exercise 511073936GETTY IMAGES/ISTOCKPHOTOIs this helping or hindering us?
+GETTY IMAGES/ISTOCKPHOTOIs this helping or hindering us?

 3. Warming up and stretching are definitely not the same thing.

-Stretching should not be confused with a warm up (or cool down, for that matter) -- it holds a very different purpose.
+Stretching should not be confused with a warm up (or cool down, for that matter) -- it holds a very different purpose."Warm ups are a way of getting your body gradually adjusted to the stress of exercise," Fletcher said.

-"A lot of warm ups will include stretches as this is a good way to get your body moving before you hit it with cardio."
+"A lot of warm ups will include stretches as this is a good way to get your body moving before you hit it with cardio."A warm up is an important part of high-intensity exercise.

 According to Fletcher, an effective warm up should last for 5-10 minutes (depending on the length of your workout) and incorporate a range of dynamic (not static) movements to stretch out your joints.
 Think a slow bike spin or burpees with some step ups, arm circles and hip lunges.